krismac/sandcs/site/content/post/making-sense.md

 ---
 title: Our Clients
 date: 2016-12-17T15:04:10.000Z
-description: Clients across automotive, Pharmaceutical, Leisure, Energy, Recycling, Environment, Food & Drink
+description: From Automotive to Pharmaceutical, Energy, Environment & Recycling, Food & Beverage or Security and Construction - We're proud of our strong ongoing working relationship with our much valued customers in multiple sectors across Ireland including
 image: img/clients.jpg
 ---